 5. Join An Open Group ($300 Off)

-Joining an open group rather than a traditional hiking group is the second best way to save money on your Kilimanjaro climb costs.
+Joining an open Kilimanjaro group climb rather than a structured group hike is the second best way to save money on your Kilimanjaro climb costs.
 Because their business model relies on as many hikers as possible joining the expedition, open groups charge a low flat fee.
 At any given time, these groups can number anywhere from 7 to 12 trekkers.
 It’s worth noting that most businesses avoid forming open groups because they’d rather avoid the hassle and charge hikers a premium for their services.
+The best time of year to climb Kilimanjaro with an open is between June to October and December to February because the weather’s warm and trails are dry during this period.
+It makes navigating much easier as a unit.

 6. Rent Your Hiking Gear ($600 Off)